 Warnings, Uses in the Yard

-If you live in eastern North America, you probably do not need to grow Parthenocissus quinquefolia in your yard, because chances are good that it is growing nearby anyway, perhaps along a road that you drive every day (where you can get your fill of it).
+If you live in eastern North America, you probably don't need to grow Parthenocissus quinquefolia in your yard, because chances are good that it is growing nearby anyway, perhaps along a road that you drive every day (where you can get your fill of it).

-But if you live somewhere where Parthenocissus quinquefolia is not a native plant, perhaps you have considered growing it (many have).
+But if you live somewhere where Parthenocissus quinquefolia is not a native plant, perhaps you've considered growing it.
 If so, keep some warnings about this vine in mind:

 - Virginia creeper is a vigorous grower and may get out of hand if not kept in check with equal vigor.
 Therefore, it would not be a good plant choice for you if you seek low-maintenance landscaping.

 - Sticky, disk-like appendages on its tendrils adhere to wall siding, making it difficult to remove.
 Removal could, in fact, cause damage to the wall.
-So do not grow this plant on walls unless you wish it to be permanent!
+So don't grow it on walls unless you wish it to be permanent!

 - Virginia creeper will climb trees and cast shade on their leaves, thus depriving them of needed sunlight.
-Do not allow it to grow on specimen trees!
+Don't allow it to grow on specimen trees!

-But this plant does have viable uses in the landscape, and here are some possible solutions to the above problems (in order), should you wish to grow it in your landscaping:
+But it does have viable uses in the landscape, and here are some possible solutions to the above problems (in order), should you wish to grow it:

 - If you want the look of a wall covered with Virginia creeper, but without the risk, install a sturdy trellis near the wall and grow Parthenocissus quinquefolia on the trellis (keeping it well trimmed).

-- Because you should not let Virginia creeper grow on your specimen trees, consider, instead, training it onto garden arbors, onto pergolas, or onto fences.
+- Because you shouldn't let Virginia creeper grow on your specimen trees, consider, instead, training it onto garden arbors, onto pergolas, or onto fences.